Yellowen/Owrang/docs/user/setup/docs.user.setup.accounting.md

 ### Groups and Ledgers

-There are two main kinds of Accounts in ERPNext - Group and Ledger.
+There are two main kinds of Accounts in Owrang - Group and Ledger.
 Groups can have sub-groups and ledgers within them, whereas ledgers are the leaf nodes of your chart and cannot be further classified.

 Accounting Transactions can only be made against Ledger Accounts (not Groups)